 On behalf of the men and women of the Waunakee Police Department, welcome to our website.
 Here are some facts regarding the community and the department:

-The Police Department We have 22 full time employees which includes 20 police officers and 2 office staff.
-We have 1 Chief, 2 Lieutenants, 4 Sergeants, 1 Detective, 1 School Resource Officer, and 11 patrol officers.
+We have 25 full time employees which includes 23 police officers and 2 office staff.
+We have 1 Chief, 2 Lieutenants, 4 Sergeants, 2 Detectives, 1 School Resource Officer, and 13 Patrol Officers.

 Our office hours are Monday through Friday, 7 a.m. - 5 p.m..
 However, this varies depending on time off taken by Office staff.

 We provide 24 hour a day protection.
 Officers patrol over 200 streets, multiple businesses, and many parks.
-Officers have over 20,000 contacts annually with individuals.
+Officers have over 8,500 calls for service annually.
 The department provides many community policing programs including; National Night Out, Bicycle Rodeo, Citizen's Academy, Shop with a Cop, Coffee with a Cop and White Collar Crime Symposiums.

 Waunakee Police Department